danhermes/cognitive-hackathon/Teacher Guide/Week 2/Cognitive-Teacher-Week2-Day1.md

 ## Objectives
 This class focuses on the demonstration and discussion of cognitive services:
-* Conduct a cognitive services demo, focusing on Computer Vision and Text Analysis.
+* Conduct a cognitive services demo, focusing on Computer Vision and text analytics.
 Students will use this as a guide to figuring out their idea, knowing that they will have to choose one or more services to focus on in the next week.
 * Moderate a discussion and brainstorming session about cognitive services and what they can do.
 Review the Student Project Summary.

 ## Teacher Instructions: Cognitive Computing Demos